About local government reorganisation (LGR) and devolution

 The Government plans to merge existing ‘two-tier’ and smaller unitary authorities to create fewer, larger unitary councils which will take responsibility for all local services, from social care and bins to planning and roads.
 It has said that having larger unitary councils will enable more powers, money and decision-making to be moved from central government to local areas – a process called ‘devolution’.

-For the first phase of this process, councils have been asked to help shape what this new system should look like and submit their plans to the Government.
+For the first phase of this process, councils were asked to help shape what this new system should look like and submit their plans to the Government.

 Our proposal for LGR in Staffordshire

-The city council submitted an initial plan in March for the creation of a new North Staffordshire unitary council, merging Stoke-on-Trent City Council with Newcastle-under-Lyme Borough Council and Staffordshire Moorlands District Council.
+The city council’s position is that a new North Staffordshire unitary council should be created, merging Stoke-on-Trent City Council with Newcastle-under-Lyme Borough Council and Staffordshire Moorlands District Council.

-You can read the draft submission, and the various supporting documents, using the links below.
+You can read our final submission, and various supporting documents, using the links below.

 1) Delivering a Stronger Staffordshire: A Case for Change